Proxy Voting Policy

 • Report on voting activities if a vote is inconsistent with internal voting guidelines and/or GESB’s voting guidance

-To ensure that voting rights are exercised in line with expectations, GESB may engage with the appointed investment managers to review their voting behaviours and understand the rationale.
+To ensure voting rights are exercised in line with expectations, GESB may engage with the appointed investment managers to review their voting behaviours and understand the rationale.

-Any shares lent as part of a Securities Lending program will be automatically recalled prior to all votes occurring.
+Any shares lent as part of a Securities Lending program will be automatically recalled prior to votes occurring.
 This will allow appointed investment managers to execute the voting rights for any upcoming meeting(s).

 External proxy adviser(s) and research

-In addition to our investment managers utilising external proxy advisers, GESB may subscribe to research and advice on proxy voting matters.
+In addition to our investment managers using external proxy advisers, GESB may subscribe to research and advice on proxy voting matters.
 This information may be used to provide guidance relating to voting practices and contentious votes.

 GESB’s voting rights and conflict resolution